 Every visiting group has questions; you'll find some answers here.

 Yes.
-In order to receive the discounted group visit rate, all groups must make a reservation one week (7 days) in advance of their visit date.
+In order to receive the discounted group visit rate, all groups must make a reservation two week (14 days) in advance of their visit date.

 To begin the reservation process, please: